Indiana Senate Bill 571

 The Indiana Green Party wants to thank Senator Greg Walker (Republican - District 41) for authoring this bill and for his vision of a more fair and equal democracy where all voices can participate.

 SB 571 will have another hearing after the safety of private voter rolls has been addressed.
-These are the Elections Committee Members that are currently discussing the bill and can be contacted:
+(Update: the bill was defeated)

 You can read Dr. Wolfe's full transcript on his website.